henrythemes/jekyll-bootstrap-theme/introngs1509/labs/resequencing-analysis.md

 The 1.2 Gb version should be sufficient for our data.
 It will take a minute or two to download IGV and start it up.
 While that's going on, we need to download some data to our local machines so the viewer can find it (IGV can also look at web hosted data, but we are not going to set that up for our course data).
-When it prompts you to save the IGV program, just save it in your home directory (normally we would put this in the Applications folder on a Mac, but we probably can't write to that on these machines).
+When it prompts you to save the IGV program, if you are working on a Mac put it in the Applications folder, otherwise just save it in your home directory.

 Open a new terminal or xterm _on your local machine_ (i.e., do not log in to uppmax again).
 You should be in your home directory.